zachaysan/yajl/README.markdown

 ## TODOs

 1. Tests.
 I guess.
 Maybe.
-2. Maybe rewrite this in [Nim](http://nim-lang.org/) and wrap itin the Ruby FFI.
+2. Maybe rewrite this in [Nim](http://nim-lang.org/) and wrap it in the Ruby FFI.
 I'd have to be logging a *lot* to justify it though.
 3. Maybe make it Windows friendly.
 (Not sure how to handle newlines for Windows).

 ## Installation